jbrusoe/PowerShell/9SideJobs/Copy-DirectoryFromCSV/README.md

 **Last Update:** October 3, 2020

 This is the file I wrote to update an existing PS1 file that was written by somebody else.
 The email I received from the company is shown below.
+See the DirectoryTestingStructure.zip file for what I was using to test with.

 <hr>